aleshaleksey/fansys23/07-magic-and-spellcasting.md

 Element and nature magic is known as "domain" magic, and the the spells that fall into these magics are associated with a domain.
 "Domain" spellcasting is governed by WIS.

 Incantation and kinetic magic is known as "methodic" magic, and are identified by how a spell is cast.
-"Methodic" spellcasting is governed by INT
+"Methodic" spellcasting is governed by INT.

  A specialist spellcaster often learns between two and four types of magic to some level of proficiency.
 Spell-swords on the other hand will often get away with one or two.